synthesisASU/TorroidalFlows/readme.md

 Press this button to add a tracer to the simulation (or by pressing space on the keyboard)

 ### Clear Tracers
-Removes all uses added tracers.
+Removes all user added tracers.

 ## Post-Processing Parameters